 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

 Made from ground black sesame seeds and either honey or sesame oil, Black Sesame Paste is used as a flavoring to make sweet and savory dishes in Japanese and Asian cuisines.
 Learn how to make it at home today!

 - ½ cup toasted black sesame seeds (8 Tbsp, 71 g)

 Gather all the ingredients.

-- When the sesame seeds are finely ground and become moist from natural sesame oil, add honey and mix all together.
+When the sesame seeds are finely ground and become moist from the natural sesame oil, add honey/sesame oil and process again to combine.